XanderZKFH9FH/8-bit-BinairyConverter/README.md

 Made in C#
 No use of AI
-Simple Binairy converter (Console Aplication)
+IT IS A Simple Binairy converter (Console Aplication)